-In addition, it should be reported the situation of a wide group of minors living in the streets of Melilla, who do not have access to basic social services to whom they are entitled.
+In addition, particular difficulties were reported by Asociación Harraga regarding a large group of minors living in the streets of Melilla, who do not have access to basic social services to whom they are entitled.
 These adolescents, mainly from Morocco and Algeria, are under the guardianship of the Melilla's Autonomous administration, as they entered Spain as irregular unaccompanied minors or unaccompanied asylum seekers.

 Due to the conditions of the Melilla's Centre of Protection of Minors in which they should live because they are under the administration's custody, they prefer living in the city's street and trying to reach the Spanish Peninsula hiding in transport.
+In 2017, this group is estimated to involve more than 100 children.